-It's important when simulating accident conditions in the reactor core to know the fuel centerline temperature - the goal being to keep it under the fuel material melting point in order to preserve core integrity.
-For this reason, CTF includes a package of special models for simulating the heat transfer behavior in nuclear fuel rods.
-The nuclear fuel rod model is suited specifically for UO2 fuel and Zircaloy cladding.
+It's important to predict the fuel centerline temperature in the reactor core accurately in terms of safe operation of the reactor core and its integrity below the fuel material melting point.
+CTF includes a package of special models for simulating the heat transfer behavior in nuclear fuel rods.
+The nuclear fuel rod model is suited specifically for UO_2/MOX fuel and Zircaloy cladding.
 Fill gases composed of helium, xenon, argon, krypton, hydrogen, and nitrogen are accommodated.
-Material properties, like conductivity and specific heat, of the aforementioned metals and gases were taken from the MATPRO-11 handbook[32] and included in CTF.
+Material properties, like conductivity and specific heat, of the aforementioned metals and gases were taken from the MATPRO-11 handbook[62].